whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 Patru held himself very still for a moment, then relaxed into a strange sort of half-bow with hands spread. &#8220;Please do not mistake my meaning, Dun Heitor,&#8221; he said quietly, with no challenge in his voice—but no quaver either.
 The wind gentled, and a great silence seemed to lie behind it.
 No distant dueling Song could now be heard. &#8220;An Outwalker does not challenge the practices or beliefs of the people he walks among.
 And in all honesty I have found so much to admire among the Humanos&#8230; In many respects you are greater individuals than any I have encountered.
 This does not blind me to the qualities of your slaves.&#8221;

-Dun Heitor, savage fighter of the front range, stood looking full into Patru&#8217;s face for a moment, as if puzzled.
+Dun Heitor, savage fighter of the Front Range, stood looking full into Patru&#8217;s face for a moment, as if puzzled.
 Then he relaxed. &#8220;Perhaps there is something in what you say, Sor.
 Perhaps.&#8221; With a swift lifting of mood he turned and led the party up a wandering path into a coign facing northwest, and the prospect opened awesomely before them.

-Evening was closing over the front range, and a huge boil of cloud was lifting over the western ridgeline, a slate gray mass between the fading sky and the hard dark line of the mountains. _As if the Furnace were some ancient coal-fired monstrosity after all,_ thought Zemena. _A remnant of Waster works up there, unsuspected until now._ The last of sunset traced an edge of fire along the tops of the hulking cloud.
+Evening was closing over the Front Range, and a huge boil of cloud was lifting over the western ridgeline, a slate gray mass between the fading sky and the hard dark line of the mountains. _As if the Furnace were some ancient coal-fired monstrosity after all,_ thought Zemena. _A remnant of Waster works up there, unsuspected until now._ The last of sunset traced an edge of fire along the tops of the hulking cloud.

 &#8220;What weather do you anticipate, Dina?&#8221; Patru spoke courteously, and Zemena noted the contrast between his studious voice and Heitor&#8217;s veiled ferocity.